 Advanced Topics

-This page documents less straightforward bits of Pysa.
+This page documents more advanced bits of Pysa.

 Pysa models support if conditions but only for version comparisons for the python version used to run pysa.
 This allows for conditional parsing of models and allows different models to be used for different versions of python.